k-bx/k-bx.github.io/articles/drinker.md

 \forall x \, P(x) \equiv \neg [ \exists x \, \neg P(x)]\\
 \exists x \, P(x) \equiv \neg [ \forall x \, \neg P(x)]
 $$
 And it makes total sense when you think about it.
 "All things hold" is the same as "not (some thing doesn't)".
-"Some thing holds" is the same as "not (all thing do)".
+"Something holds" is the same as "not (all thing do)".

 ```haskell
 deMorgan